ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/1_new-microscope-app/_index.md

 1. A custom [Hardware Component](../2_hardware-1).
 2. A custom [Measurement](../3_measurement).

-Or make a quick detour to set up an [IDE].
+Or make a quick detour to set up an [developement environment][IDE].